ocaml-flambda/flambda-backend/jane/doc/extensions/uniqueness/intro.md

 ```

 In the `bad` function above, the `free t` assumes that it gets all of `t`
-uniquely, but this is not true if the `field` has been freed previously.
-However,
+uniquely, but this is not true if `field` has already been freed.
+However, we
-we can use parts of `t` twice if these uses happen in different branches:
+can use parts of `t` twice if these uses happen in different branches:

 ```ocaml
 let okay t =